-The Small Creditor Exemption extends Qualified Mortgage status to loans with a debt-to-income ratio that exceeds 43%, and provides Qualified Mortgage status for loans that are underwritten at less than the maximum projected interest rate in the first five years of the loan.
+The Small Creditor Exemption extends Qualified Mortgage status to loans with pricing that exceeds the Annual Percentage Rate (APR) versus the Average Prime Offer Rate (APOR) thresholds defined by the CFPB.
+Additionally, it provides Qualified Mortgage status for loans that are underwritten using the maximum interest rate that may apply during the first five years when considering the borrower's DTI.
 Originated loans that are deemed Qualified Mortgages by nature of the Small Creditor Exemption ("Qualified Mortgages by Exemption") must be retained by the Corporation for at least three years.
 The Corporation is governed by a five-person Board of Directors ("Board"), which consists of five officers of the University.

 Each qualifying program loan that is intended to qualify for the small creditor exemption shall be held by the Corporation for a period of at least three years following the origination of such qualifying program loan by the Corporation, or for such other period that is determined by the Corporation to be a qualifying period for purposes of meeting the small creditor exemption.
 The qualifying period for qualifying program loans that are not intended to qualify for the small creditor exemption shall be determined by the Corporation and the University from time to time.
 Commencing on any date following the qualifying period, the Corporation may, at its option, transfer a qualifying program loan at its carrying value to The Regents in exchange for an immediate decrease in the outstanding amount of the advances by the outstanding principal amount of the transferred loan.
-During the year ended June 30, 2022, no loans were transferred from the Corporation to The Regents.
+During the year ended June 30, 2023, no loans were transferred from the Corporation to The Regents.

 The OLP plans, develops, and administers the University Employee Housing Assistance Program (the "Program") components for members of the Academic Senate, members of the Senior Management Group, and other designated classes of employees, as approved by The Regents in June 1984 and amended from time to time.
-Effective February 1, 2016, UC Hastings College of the Law ("UC Hastings") faculty are eligible for Program participation.
+Effective February 1, 2016, University of California College of the Law, SF ("UC Law SF") faculty are eligible for Program participation.

 The main Program components are the Mortgage Origination Program ("MOP") and the Supplemental Home Loan Program ("SHLP").
 MOP provides primary financing and comprises the following loan products: MOP, 5/1 MOP, and GP-MOP.
 SHLP primarily provides secondary financing using authorized campus funding sources.
 In limited cases, SHLP provides primary mortgage loan financing.
-SHLP loan products include SHLP, CF-SHLP, and IO-SHLP.
+SHLP loan products include SHLP, Centrally-Funded SHLP Loan Program ("CF-SHLP"), and Interest-Only SHLP Loan Program ("IO-SHLP").
 See Note 3 for descriptions of each loan product.